 Medius Congratulates Esteemed Customers for Winning AP Honors Awards

 JACKSONVILLE, Fla., Dec.
-7, 2023 /PRNewswire/ -- Medius, a leading provider of AP Automation solutions, extends congratulations to three of its customers-Billia AB, SpartanNash, and Land O Lakes-who were recently highlighted as industry leaders at the AP Honors 2023 Ceremony, hosted by Ardent Partners.
+7, 2023 /PRNewswire/ -- Medius, a leading provider of AP Automation solutions, extends congratulations to three of its customers - Bilia AB, SpartanNash, and Land O'Lakes Inc.- who were recently highlighted as industry leaders at the AP Honors 2023 Ceremony, hosted by Ardent Partners.

 Veronica Ohlsson, Head of Activity Accounting, Accounts Payable, Banking & Payments and Service Agreements, said: "One of Bilia's goals is to automate and digitize.
 We work with continuous improvement and lean in on our work tools, including Medius.
 I have 10 forward-looking and curious people in the accounts payable team who love innovation, which makes it easy for me to be a pilot in new exciting projects.
 We have achieved this feat as a team.
 Medius is a user-friendly, flexible system with a high level of knowledge from our partners at Medius."